tomhendra/courses/14-fem-beginner/4-javascript-from-fundamentals-to-functional-js-v2/README.md

     console.log(who);
   };

-  // even though who is defined after the speak, when the function is called who exists in the execution context. let who = 'Why hello there, Prof Plum!';
+  // even though who is defined after the speak, when the function is called, who exists in the execution context. let who = "Why hello there, Prof Plum!";

   return speak;
 };